The Last Straw? Yoshiro Yaguchi Keeps Unique O-Bon Traditions Alive in Tsukuba`s Kami-Hiro-Oka Neighborhood

-In recent years, however, with the ready availability of these O-Bon related GOODS at shops throughout Japan ( including the deep countryside), even those who still do try to keep the O-Bon traditions alive, DO NOT make the paraphanalia of the festival themselves anymore.
+In recent years, however, with the ready availability of O-Bon related GOODS at shops throughout Japan, even those who still try to keep the O-Bon traditions alive, DO NOT make the paraphernalia of the festival themselves anymore.
 And though this means that preparing for the festival is much simpler, and certainly less time consuming, the store bought goods are quite standardized, meaning that all the great variety which existed in these implements and decorations between EACH VILLAGE and EACH NEIGHBORHOOD has been or is being lost.

-Also, in Japan, where EFFORT ITSELF is seen as a form of affection, it can be said that buying cheap and chintsy products from the store instead of making them with care at home, shows much less devotion to the spirits of ones ancestors than had existed in past ages.
+Also, in Japan, where EFFORT ITSELF is seen as a form of affection, it can be said that buying cheap and chintzy products from the store, instead of making them with care at home, shows much less devotion to the spirits of ones ancestors than had existed in past ages.

 When I arrived at his home yesterday, the cordial Yaguchi-San ushered me to his work area in the back, where I found placed on a bench, a bundle of the long and thick wild grass called MAKOMO ( Manchurian wild Rice, Zizania latifolia), which he had gathered that morning from along the banks of the Hanamuro River.

-Yaguchi-San used blades of this grass, along with thinly cut strips of bamboo he had also just harvested and a little Japanese paper, to make a small lantern.
-The concentration and dexterity he exhibited was startling, and I would even say moving, since all these efforts were being done out of devotion to his ancestors and with the spirit of keeping his local traditions alive.
+Yaguchi-San used blades of this grass, along with thinly cut strips of bamboo (which he had also just harvested earlier in the day) and a little Japanese paper, to make a small lantern.
+The concentration and dexterity he exhibited were startling – I would even say moving, since all these efforts were being done out of devotion to his ancestors and in the spirit of keeping his local traditions alive.
 When lit, the lantern looked uniquely delicate, one could say perfect for guiding ancestral spirits back to the other world.

-Watching Yaguchi-San work, using only wood, grass and straw, made me lose my self in time, and I imagined myself being in some distantly past age.
+Watching Yaguchi-San work, using only wood, grass and straw, made me lose my sense of time, and I imagined myself being in some distantly past age.

 One more thing which Yaguchi-San made was a flower vase.
 A segment of freshly harvested bamboo slit on top in a diagonal cut- perfect.

-As I left the Yaguchi`s to the rest of their busy O-Bon preparations, I realized that next year I would have to come back with a video camera.
+As I left the Yaguchis to their busy O-Bon preparations, I realized that next year I would have to come back with a video camera.
 To preserve for posterity ( though Im sure Yaguchi-San will be around for many years to come) Shimo-Hiro-Oka`s unique O-Bon decorations.